Nightmare-De9/syn-lingo-prototype/README.md

 ## 📌 Project Overview

-SynLingo captures live video from a user’s webcam, extracts individual frames, and sends them to a **pretrained Roboflow computer vision model** for inference.
-The model predicts the corresponding ISL alphabet and displays the result in real time on a single-page static web application.
+SynLingo captures live video from a user’s webcam, extracts individual frames, and sends them to a **computer vision model** for inference.
+The model predicts the corresponding ISL alphabet and displays the result in real time on a web application.

-The application does **not require a backend server** and does **not use TensorFlow or OpenCV**, making it lightweight and easy to deploy for educational demonstrations.

 ---